 By Troy Hasselman, March 23 2020—

-James vs. His Future Self, Jonas Chernik’s time-travel comedy that has played to strong responses at festivals across the world, is set for it’s theatrical release across Canada on April 3, including screenings at Calgary’s Eau Claire Cinema.
+James vs. His Future Self, Jonas Chernik’s time-travel comedy that has played to strong responses at festivals across the world, is set for to be released on Bell and Shaw Video on Demand as well as iTunes.
 The film has received high levels of acclaim, including nominations for four Canadian Screen Awards and four awards at the Toronto After Dark Film Festival.

 James vs. His Future Self stars Chernik as the titular James, a young scientist obsessed with inventing time travel to the detriment of his personal relationships.
 He is visited by his future self (Daniel Stern) who attempts to get him to stop his experiments and focus on his relationships before he alienates all of those around him because of his consumption with his work.